Navigate Paris Fashion Week in style this season by taking the train.

 Once you arrive at Paris Charles de Gaulle Airport (CDG), hop on a direct train to Paris Gare du Nord in as quickly as 30 min.
 J'adore!

-Upon arrival at this superbly located station, take to the streets of Paris and strut your stuff on and off the catwalk, with the métro connecting you to all corners of Paris.
+Upon arrival at this superbly located station, take to the streets of Paris and strut your stuff on and off the catwalk, with the Paris Métro connecting you to all corners of the city.
 Wearing heels?
 No problem!
 There are plenty of cabs in case of any fashion emergencies.

 What is Paris Fashion Week?

 Paris Fashion Week, known in French as Semaine de la mode de Paris, is a biannual fashion showcase established in 1973 by the Federation of Haute Couture and Fashion.
-Paris Fashion Week, one of the “Big Four” fashion weeks, ends on the heels of New York, London, and Milan, and is rightfully the grand finale to the month-long extravaganza.
+One of the “Big Four” fashion weeks, Paris Fashion Week ends on the heels of New York Fashion Week, London Fashion Week, and Milan Fashion Week, and is rightfully the grand finale of the month-long extravaganza.

 Where does Paris Fashion Week take place?

-Known for its rich French art, fashion, and culture, Paris hosts fashion week in locations all over the city, with most of the fashion shows, runways and presentations usually held at Carrousel du Louvre, an underground shopping mall located in the center of Paris.
+Known for its rich French art, fashion, and culture, Paris hosts fashion week in locations all over the city.
+Most of the fashion shows, runways, and presentations are usually held at Carrousel du Louvre, an underground shopping mall located in the center of Paris.

 Like most of the Big Four fashion weeks, Paris shows are invite-only.
 But that doesn’t mean there isn’t tons of chic places to explore in the city during fashion week.